CCA-Public/digital-archives-manual/guides/resources.md

 #### On code/software

-* Ford, Paul. ["What is code?"](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/), Bloomberg Businessweek, June 11, 2015: Quite possibly the best (and most interesting) explanatory piece of how code/software work ever written.
+* Ford, Paul. ["What is code?"](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/), Bloomberg Businessweek, June 11, 2015: Quite possibly the best (and most interesting) piece on the nature of code/software ever written.

 <a name="media"></a>
 ## Digital storage media identification and information